 Since the pilots were funded, hunger and hardship have spiked across the state.
 By leveraging the pilot EBT technology that is ready to launch, the state can provide additional CalFresh benefits to many more households facing poverty and hunger.
 We can also ensure the pilot reaches diverse regions of the state.

 ACTION: Expand the Fruit and Vegetable EBT Pilot to boost benefits for a greater number of CalFresh households.
+AB 2153 (Arambula) and state budget request (Arambula & Wiener).

 COSPONSOR: SPUR, San Francisco Bay Area Planning and Urban Research Association